MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports-v24-later.md

 Extensions that depend on the legacy Microsoft Word render by using the `OnMergeDocumentReport` or `OnBeforeMergeDocument` events must be changed to use the new custom report render type and subscribe to `OnCustomDocumentMergerEx` instead.

+By subscribing to `OnCustomDocumentMergerEx`, the application can use extension defined report renders featuring layouts stored in the platform layout tables.
+These layouts must be added as type custom in the reports rendering section.
 By subscribing to `OnCustomDocumentMergerEx`, the layouts can be added in the extension by using the `rendering` section in AL code of the report.
 The layout will then be stored in the platform layout tables.

-## <a name="continue"></a>Continue using application rendering of Word report layouts

-There may be reports that you can't change at this time.
-In this case, it's possible to keep using the legacy application rendering.
-There are two ways to use to application rendering on reports:

-- Disable the feature named **Feature: New Microsoft Word report rendering platform**. in the **Feature Management** page.

-    For more information, see [Enabling the Microsoft Word rendering engine](../developer/devenv-howto-report-layout.md#enabling-the-microsoft-word-rendering-engine).
-- Use the new business event `OnApplicationReportMergeStrategy` to select application or platform engine support for particular layout in a specific report.

-  By subscribing this event, the application selects the rendering engine based on the selected report ID and layout name.

 ## See Also